Second microlocalization and Fredholm theory for the three-body problem: Second microlocalization

 \subsection{Diffeomorphism of the phase spaces}

-We will first consider the ``direct'' perspective.
+We first explain the direct perspective.
 In fact, it will be useful to proceed more generally.
-In doing so, instead of just working with the three-body structure, let us also define the \emph{decoupled} three-body cotangent bundle by a somewhat trivial blow-up
+Thus, in addition to considering the three-body structure, we will also define the \emph{decoupled} three-body cotangent bundle by a (somewhat trivial) corner blow-up